-Claimant alleges that she and her family were visiting her mother in Kuwait when Iraq invaded the country on August 2, 1990.
-She asserts that, beginning with the invasion and for approximately five weeks thereafter, she and her family were confined to her mother's residence in a housing compound at the University of Kuwait.
-Claimant states that, as a United States citizen, she feared that the Iraq military might "do harm to American citizens" and that "something terrible" might happen to them.
-She further claims that, during this entire period, the Iraqi government in effect forcibly prevented her (and other

-U.S. nationals) from leaving Kuwait and/or Iraq and did so with the express purpose of compelling the United States government to acquiesce to certain Iraqi government demands.
-After the Iraqi government authorized female and minor U.S. nationals to leave, Claimant flew from Kuwait (via Baghdad, Iraq) to Amman, Jordan, on September 7, 1990.
+Claimant alleges that she was a United States citizen working in Kuwait when Iraq invaded the country on August 2, 1990.
+Claimant asserts that, beginning with the invasion and for five weeks thereafter, she was forced to hide in friends' apartments in constant fear of being captured by Iraqi authorities.
+Claimant further asserts that during this entire period, the Iraqi government in effect forcibly prevented her (and other U.S. nationals) from leaving Kuwait and/or Iraq and did so with the express purpose of compelling the United States government to acquiesce to certain Iraqi government demands.
+After the Iraqi government authorized female and minor U.S. nationals to leave, Claimant flew out of Kuwait (via Baghdad, Iraq) on September 7, 1990.